 Well, kind of.
 I’ve actually been back in London for a week but I’m only just getting round to writing up my experience of the marvellous writing event Once Upon a Deadline.

 Like anything good the event stems from a relatively simple idea.
 A group of writers are challenged to write a short story of 1,000 – 2,000 words in a single day.
 To stimulate their imaginations they are guided around a city, passing through a succession of interesting spots where they have time to see, listen and write.
 At the end of the day all the writers are rounded up to read out their work at read-off.
-The chap responsible for the idea is Robert Mac, a writer and documentary maker, and there’s a website all about the event here.
+The chap responsible for the idea is Robert Mac, a writer and documentary maker.

 A few months ago I was asked whether I’d like to take part.
 Only that this time there was going to be a little twist.
 We wouldn’t be writing on home turf, instead we’d be flown over to Gdansk in Poland where we’d write our stories in the usual manner and then they’d be translated into Polish overnight before they were read out at a public event the following day.